-The successful applicant will be able to demonstrate the following key attributes:
+The successful applicants will require the following skills and attributes:

-- Ability to manage uncertainty and adapt in a practical and professional manner
+- Flexibility and ability to adapt in a practical and professional manner.

-- Previously worked in remote locations with the ability to live and work in a group (sharing cleaning and cooking duties)
+- Ability to live and work in a group when in remote areas (including sharing cleaning and cooking duties).

-For further information, a full job description, and applications should be directed to Toni Bell, Wildlife Management International Limited at firstname.lastname@example.org.
+For a full job description please email: Toni Bell, Wildlife Management International Limited, firstname.lastname@example.org